top of page

 BIA-ALCL is being closely monitored and researched.
 The FDA recommends that any suspected or confirmed cases of BIA-ALCL be reported to the PROFILE registry, the MAUDE database and the device manufacturer.

-Do breast implants interfere with mammogram screening for breast cancer?
+Do breast implants impact mammogram screening for breast cancer?

-Yes.
-Saline and silicone implants can obscure the adjacent breast tissue, especially in the subglandular position (above the muscle).
+Mammograms are an effective and recommended way to screen for breast cancer in women with breast implants.
+Breast implants do not delay diagnosis of breast cancer.
+However, saline and silicone implants can obscure adjacent breast tissue, especially in the subglandular position (above the muscle).
 Implants placed in the subpectoral position (under the muscle) are much less likely to interfere with the interpretation of the mammogram.
-But mammograms are still an effective way to screen for breast cancer in women with breast implants, and breast implants do not delay diagnosis of breast cancer.
+Additional Eklund views are performed to better evaluate the breast tissue.

 Do breast implants cause Breast Implant Illness?